What is Geolocation testing? How To Perform It?

 Geotargeting

-- Geotargeting provides personalized content or services to end users based on their geographical location.
+Geotargeting refers to the practice of delivering content or advertisements to users based on their geographic location.

 Geo-blocking